kelu124/echomods/include/JOH/joh_article.md

 This set of modules shows that ultrasound imaging can profit from a usable dev-kit.
 Several points in this work however have to be reviewed, if not improved.
 Indeed:

--1: The pulser component, the HV7360LA-G, will see its production stopped.

--2: Having only two layers on the current design may be a source of noise.
-Moreover, applying a RF net to the sensitive parts may be an idea.
+* In general, the design of the boards can be greatly improved.
+For example, having only two layers on the current design may be a source of noise.
+Moreover, applying a RF net to the board or using a RF shield for the sensitive parts may be an idea.

-- 3: As a proof of concept, the image is not processed in quasi-realtime, and the framerate is not up to video standards.
-This can be improved.

-- The Pulser designs uses only two inputs, and one high voltage source.
+* The pulser-module design uses only two inputs, and one high voltage source.
 However, the chip enables more complex uses as a pulser, which can be further explored.

-- The DAC speed is limited to the Msps range.
-Having a better resolution would help with respect to exploring higher-frequency ultrasound imaging.

-- The PRUDAQ has a real-time access to the digital information, as well as a linux userspace.
+* The PRUDAQ has a real-time access to the digital information, as well as a linux userspace.
 Further programming would enable the beaglebone plateform to be a real server and controller of the setup.

-- The modules are slightly too wide for a breadboard: an effort could be done to make the pins available on a standard breadboard.
+* The modules are slightly too wide for a breadboard: an effort could be done to make the pins available on a standard breadboard.

-- A whole field left unexplored so far is that of the transducer.
+* A whole field left unexplored so far is that of the transducer.
 As the key sensor in the kit, it would be interesting to explore relevant technologies to develop a low-cost, good-enough transducer.
+* The transducer at the moment lies in water.
+For ease of work, scan head will have to be developped.
+A difficulty will be to determine the  acoustic window material and its thickness.
+Several works already give pointers in that sense.
+[1]
+* For these high frequencies, a robust scan head can be used to obtain 130 fps, with light-weight transducer, and magnetic drive mechanism [2].
+A bimorph actuator would be sufficient to drive the imaging transducer [4][5] immerged in the probe.
+The advantage of such a scanning device would be to precisely know the position of the line being imaged, while being cheaper, and more robust as there are no mechanical parts.
+An other alternative would be a ultrasound motor [6].
+* An additional module could link the ADC with a USB interface, providing as well the power for the other modules.
+We have shown that our modules can be run with a power bank, and previous work show is it possible to stay within the USB power enveloppe [3].

+Having a set of unexpensive arduino-like modules will support the development of ultrasound imaging research, and provide the keys to the researchers, makers and curious-minded persons to explore this field.

 ## Paper author contributions